 PolyU has in place a Group Personal Accident insurance (GPA) policy covering students taking on local and offshore activities.

 Further protection has also been arranged through the ‘Top-up GPA for WIE activities’ for approved WIE activities.
-In order to be covered by the Top-up GPA, students are reminded to submit WIE application form to ITC as early as possible to seek PRIOR approval.
+In order to be covered by the Top-up GPA, students are reminded to submit WIE application form to SFT as early as possible to seek PRIOR approval.